AstraKairos/astrakairos/README.md

 [![Tests](https://github.com/AstraKairos/astrakairos/actions/workflows/ci.yml/badge.svg)](https://github.com/AstraKairos/astrakairos/actions/workflows/ci.yml)
 <!-- [![PyPI version](https://badge.fury.io/py/astrakairos.svg)](https://badge.fury.io/py/astrakairos) -->

+**NOTE**: *I'm working on a full code refactorization to clean everything up and make sure that everything is consistent and properly tested.
+All of the refactoring will be based on this branch (development), which contains the main functions and ideas that are already implemented.
+However, the final code will only be available in the full-refactorization branch.*

 **AstraKairos is an open-source Python framework for binary star research.
 It bridges the gap between large-scale astronomical catalogs and practical, targeted observation by providing tools for the validation, characterization, and prioritization of binary systems.**

 AstraKairos equips both professional researchers and amateur astronomers with a modern toolset to answer two fundamental questions: "Is this star system a true physical binary?" and "Which systems are the most scientifically valuable to observe next?".